OHIF/Viewers/platform/docs/docs/README.md

 of our medical image web viewers from the start.
 The summary of changes include:

 - Addition of workflow modes
   - Often, medical imaging use cases involves lots of specific workflows that re-use functionalities.
 We have added the capability of workflow modes, that enable people to customize user interface and configure application for specific workflow.
   - The idea is to re-use the functionalities that extensions provide and create a workflow.
 Brain segmentation workflow is different from prostate segmentation in UI for sure; however, they share the segmentation tools that can be re-used.
   - Our vision is that technical people focus of developing extensions which provides core functionalities, and experts to build modes by picking the appropriate functionalities from each extension.

 * Redux store has been removed from the viewer, and a cleaner, more powerful
-* tailwind CSS
+* Tailwind CSS
 * End-to-end test suite

 Below, you can find the gap analysis between the `OHIF-v2` and `OHIF-v3`: